weeklyjs/weeklyjs.github.io/docs/_posts/2022-06-03-angular-change-detection.md

 ### markForCheck

-`markForCheck` should always used if you have to signal the detector to check that view.
+`markForCheck` should always be used if you have to signal the detector to check that view.

 ### detectChanges

-`detectChanges` should used to check the view and the children of it.
+`detectChanges` should be used to check the view and the children of it.

 If you want to check only a small scope of your detection tree, use `detach`.